kuusminustwo/pankan-info/TERMS_AND_CONDITIONS.md

 *   **No Waiver:** Our failure to exercise or enforce any right or provision of these Terms shall not operate as a waiver of such right or provision.
 *   **Severability:** If any provision or part of a provision of these Terms is determined to be unlawful, void, or unenforceable, that provision or part of the provision is deemed severable from these Terms and does not affect the validity and enforceability of any remaining provisions.
 *   **No Partnership:** There is no joint venture, partnership, employment or agency relationship created between you and us as a result of these Terms or use of the Services.
-*   **Contact:** For any questions or to report violations of these Terms, please contact us at huslenganbold42@gmail.com.
+*   **Contact:** For any questions or to report violations of these Terms, please contact us at support@pankan.app.